atmostadam/atmostadam.github.io/seo.md

 - https://www.freelancer.com/
     - Inexpensive India Resources were not effective
     - Master's Degree English-Native resources were acceptable, but very expensive
-- Nieces, Nephews, Cousins, Friends, Family, etc: This was especially true for those willing to work just above minimum wage remotely as an after school job for high school and college.
+- MUCH BETTER: Nieces, Nephews, Cousins, Friends, Family, etc: This was especially true for those willing to work just above minimum wage remotely as an after school job for high school and college.

 # Content on Our Websites
 ## Images